 These items represent small snapshots from everyday life, but they can lead to life-altering injuries, missed work, and a shoebox of mounting hospital bills.
-And though people are more likely to be familiar with the steps to take following a car accident, fewer people know what to do in the wake of their slip-and-fall case.
+And though people are more likely to be familiar with the steps to take following an Indianapolis car accident, fewer people know what to do in the wake of their slip-and-fall case.

 Startled and suffering from pain, the victim can rarely identify the source of that negligence.
 Most commonly, it's the property owner, caretaker or another person whose charge it is to maintain an environment of reasonable safety.
 If you've been involved in a slip and fall accident and you're unsure of what to do next, an experienced Indiana injury attorney can help you move forward by showing you your options.